tparchman/GAIN_summer2021/day_one/unix_assignment1.md

 The following command would move a file into the directory Macintosh HD, which all Macs have:

-    $ mv filename /Volumes/Macintosh\ HD
+    $ mv <filename> /Volumes/Macintosh\ HD

 Note: there is a `\ ` before HD.
 This is because the directory name (“Machintosh HD”) has a space in it.

 In general, when making and naming directories or files in unix, you will want to avoid using spaces because they require extra typing and the `\ ` needs to be used instead of just “ “.
 If you have been using spaces in file or directory names, you will quickly learn that it causes headaches.
+You will learn from experience that the spaces in file or directory names also interfere with the efficacy of using "tab complete".

 What do you think the following command will do?
 Try it and find out:

-    $ mv ../filename .
+    $ mv ../<filename> .

 “.”
 Represents the current directory.
 Anytime you `cp` or `mv` something from some distant directory (or another computer for example) to the directory you are working in, you will use “.”  as the destination directory.